 The forest in this section of the trail is open and fantastic to walk through.
 However, the trail is steep in places, as you can see in some of the images below.

 But the switchbacks make the hike much better in the steep areas.

 After playing in the stream, we followed it along the trail to East Lake Road.

-There is a large grassy parking area for trail hikers to park their cars.
+There’s a large grassy parking area that hikers can use to park their cars here.

 There Are Many Interesting Things to Look at Along this Section of the Onondaga Trail

 Below are some of the interesting things I saw along the trail.
 Again, you can click an image to expand it.

 Summary of the Fairbanks Road to East Lake Road Section Along the Onondaga Trail